armadito/armadito-av/README.md

 What is it?
 -----------

-Uhuru is an open-source antivirus.
+Armadito is an open-source antivirus.

 Dépendances
 -----------